-A tabular representation of the settlement cycle for rolling settlement is given below in Table 3.1:
+A tabular representation of the settlement cycle for rolling settlement is given below in Table 4.1:

-Table 3.1: Settlement Cycle - Normal Market
+Table 4.1: Settlement Cycle - Normal Market

-Activity Day

-Trading Rolling Settlement Trading Т

-Clearing Custodial Confirmation T+1 working days

-Delivery Generation T+1 working day

-Settlement Securities and Funds pay-in T+2 working days

-Securities and Funds pay-out T+2 working days

-Valuation of shortages based on closing T+2 working days

-prices (at T+1 closing prices)

-Post Settlement Auction T+2 working days

-Auction settlement T+3 working days

-Bad Delivery Reporting T+4 working days

-Rectified bad delivery pay-in and pay-out T+6 working days

-Re-bad delivery reporting and pickup T+8 working days

-Close out of re-bad delivery and funds T+9 working days

-pay-in & pay-out

-(ii) Inter Institutional Deals: Trading in this market segment is available for 'institutional investors' only.
-In order to ensure that the overall FII limits are not violated, buying and selling in this segment is restricted to specific clients.
-Members are required to enter the custodian participant code at the time of order entry and to ensure that the selling/buying restrictions are strictly adhered to.
-A sell order entered by trading members on behalf of clients other than GDR/ADR/FDI/NRI/PIO/FII or a buy order entered by trading members on behalf of client other than (GDR/ADR/FDI/NRI/PIO/FII/FI/Banks/Mutual Funds/Insurance Companies, is deemed to be invalid.
+Activity Day Trading Rolling Settlement Trading Т Clearing Custodial Confirmation T+1 working days Delivery Generation T+1 working day Settlement Securities and Funds pay-in T+2 working days Securities and Funds pay-out T+2 working days Valuation of shortages based on closing prices (at T+1 closing prices) T+2 working days Post Settlement Auction T+2 working days Auction settlement T+3 working days Bad Delivery Reporting T+4 working days Rectified bad delivery pay-in and pay-out T+6 working days Re-bad delivery reporting and pickup T+8 working days Close out of re-bad delivery and funds pay-in & pay-out T+9 working days at the time of order entry and to ensure that the selling/buying restrictions are strictly adhered to.
+A sale order entered by trading members on behalf of non FII clients or a buy order entered by trading members on behalf of non institutional (FII, FI, Banks, Mutual Funds & Insurance Companies) clients, is deemed to be invalid.
 The member entering the invalid order is further liable for disciplinary action, which may include penalties, penal action, withdrawal of trading facilities, suspension etc.